-11 Non Body Positive Things Men Probably Hear More Often Than We'd Like To Admit
+11 Non Body Positive Things Men Hear All The Time

 No matter how female-centered the movement may seem sometimes, body positivity truly is for everyone.
 Many women have grown used to hearing awful things about their bodies on the daily, but the anti-body positive comments that men hear are arguably just as valid an issue.
 Body positivity is about acknowledging and celebrating all bodies, which means including those who identify as male.